On the Inconsistency of Kernel Ridgeless Regression in Fixed Dimensions: Introduction

 \section{Introduction}

-Recent empirical evidence has shown that certain algorithms, contrary to classical learning theory, can interpolate noisy data (achieve zero training error) while also generalizing well out of sample (low test error) \cite{zhang2021understanding, belkin2019reconciling,neyshabur2014search}.
-We have also seen this phenomenon rigorously analyzed in theory for parametric methods such as linear regression, and random feature regression \cite{bartlett2020benign, hastie2022surprises,muthukumar2020harmless,belkin2020two}, as well as non-parametric methods such as kernel regression with singular kernels~\cite{devroye1998hilbert,belkin2018overfitting,belkin2019does}.
+Recent empirical evidence has shown that certain algorithms, contrary to classical learning theory, can interpolate noisy data, \ie, achieve zero training error, while still generalizing well out-of-sample, that is, exhibiting low test error \cite{zhang2021understanding, belkin2019reconciling,neyshabur2014search}.
+This phenomenon of ``benign overfitting'' (using the terminology of~\cite{bartlett2020benign}) has been rigorously analyzed for certain parametric methods such as linear regression, and random feature regression \cite{bartlett2020benign, hastie2022surprises,muthukumar2020harmless,belkin2020two}, as well as non-parametric methods such as kernel regression with singular kernels~\cite{devroye1998hilbert,belkin2018overfitting,belkin2019does}.

-Many theoretical results demonstrating this phenomenon of ``benign overfitting'' (using the terminology of~\cite{bartlett2020benign}) assume a high-dimensional regime where the data dimension $d$ grows with the sample size $n$, \ie, $d=\omega_n(1)$.
+Many theoretical results in this direction assume a high-dimensional regime where the data dimension $d$ grows with the sample size $n$.
 However, it remains unclear whether this phenomenon is common when the data dimension is fixed.

-A natural setting to examine this question is in the context of kernel machines, where the kernel interpolation estimator (also called kernel ridgeless regression) corresponds to the minimum norm interpolation in a reproducing kernel Hilbert space (RKHS).
-This is an important practical and theoretical setting, which also provides independent control on the data dimension $d$.
+In particular, it has been an open question whether popular practical algorithms, such as kernel machines~\cite{scholkopf2018learning, gyorfi2002distribution}, exhibit benign overfitting.

-Indeed kernel interpolation has been studied in this light.
-The authors of \cite{liang2020just} showed benign overfitting holds in high dimensions\footnote{We refer to data dimension $d=\omega_n(1)$ as high dimensional and $d=O_n(1)$ as low dimensional.}.
-On the other hand, recent work of Rakhlin and Zhai~\cite{rakhlin2019consistency} showed that for the Laplace kernel, the kernel interpolation scheme is inconsistent in low dimensions even with an adaptive bandwidth.
+Indeed, the work of~\cite{liang2020just} showed that interpolating kernel machines, also known as kernel ridgeless regression, can be consistent in high dimension, i.e., can converge to an optimal predictor given enough data.
+On the other hand, the work of Rakhlin and Zhai~\cite{rakhlin2019consistency} showed that for the specific case of Laplace kernel, kernel ridgeless regression is inconsistent in fixed dimensions even with a data-adaptive bandwidth.
+This is significant as the kernel bandwidth hyperparameter can have a large effect on the estimated predictor, and indeed can be set adaptively in high dimensions to achieve consistency.

-In this paper, we generalize the result of~\cite{rakhlin2019consistency} to a broad class of shift-invariant kernels satisfying mild spectral assumptions.
-Important examples of these kernels include the Laplace, Gaussian, and Dirichlet kernels.
+In this work, we show that this lack of benign overfitting in fixed dimension is in fact a general property of a broad class of kernel machines.
+Specifically, we prove that consistency does not hold for the widely used class of translation-invariant kernels, \ie, kernels that depend only on the difference of the two inputs, under mild spectral conditions.
+Important examples of such kernels include the Gaussian, Laplace, and Cauchy kernels.